All certified private training institutions in BC must meet regulatory standards in the following areas:

 Only students enrolled in approved programs are eligible to make a claim for a tuition refund in the event that the institution ceases to be certified or misleads the student regarding the program.
 Student enrolment contracts must clearly state whether the program is an approved program or a program that does not require approval.

 Approved programs must have a curriculum that enables a student to meet the program's learning objectives.
-The institution must ensure that the length of the program, its method of delivery and equipment and facilities support the program's learning objectives.
+The institution must ensure that the length of the program, its method of delivery and equipment and facilities enables a student to meet the program’s learning objectives and that the program title is consistent with the learning objectives.
 A program outline must be attached to the enrolment contract.
 Students must receive course outlines on or before the first day of a course and course materials must be relevant and in the language of instruction.

 If the program is regulated by another regulator, the institution must meet and maintain that regulator's requirements.
 For more information, refer to Career Occupations and Other Regulators.